DA-Adams/DA-Adams.github.io/_posts/2022-05-16-Fake-News-Classifier.md

 ---
 layout: post
-title: Fake News Classifier
+title: HW4 - Fake News Classifier
 ---
-## Homework 4 - Fake News Classification
+## Classifying Misinformation with NLP

 For this assignment we're going to develop a misinformation (colloqually "fake news") classifier using TensorFlow.